Does North Carolina Have Rent Control Laws?

-No, North Carolina does not have rent control laws limiting the amount that landlords may ask for rent and state law prohibits local governments from establishing their own rent control laws.
+North Carolina does not have rent control laws limiting the amount that landlords request for rent.
+In addition, state law prohibits local governments from establishing rent control laws.

 When Can a Landlord Raise Rent in North Carolina?